George Floyd protests in Minneapolis–Saint Paul: Widespread destruction in Saint Paul

 In Saint Paul, which had been spared from widespread property destruction on the prior night, 170 businesses were damaged or looted and dozens of fires were started on May 28.
 The largest fires burned at a liquor store and other shops near Allianz Field soccer stadium at Snelling and University avenues; no major injuries were reported in those fires.
-Lloyd's Pharmacy on Snelling Avenue, which had a business presence in the area since 1918, was looted over several hours and then set on fire, which burnt the building structure to the ground.
+Lloyd's Pharmacy on Snelling Avenue, which had a presence in the area since 1918, was looted over several hours and then set on fire, which burnt the building to the ground.
 Two shopping centers in Saint Paul near University Avenue, the Sun Ray Shopping Center and Midway Shopping Center, were extensively looted.
 At the Midway Shopping Center, rioters torched the Foot Locker store, and fires spread to the adjacent GameStop and Great Clips stores.
 Rioters also set a fire inside Gordon Parks High School and set fire to a Goodwill and several other storefronts in the Hamline-Midway neighborhood.
-Several of those who were setting fires in Saint Paul that day had were residents of suburban cities or other cities outside the metropolitan area who travelled into the city to participate in the unrest.
+Several of those who were setting fires in Saint Paul that day were residents of suburban cities or other cities outside the metropolitan area who traveled into the city to participate in the unrest.